 General Study Information

 The PRIDE Study is a national, online, prospective, longitudinal cohort study of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) communities.
-The central question of The PRIDE Study is “What is the relationship between being LGBTQ and health?”
+The central question of The PRIDE Study is “What is the relationship between being sexual or gender minority, which includes but is not limited to being LGBTQ, and health?”
 Because this is a longitudinal cohort study, we plan to partner with people for decades to understand how LGBTQ health changes over time.

 PRIDE stands for “Population Research in Identity and Disparities for Equality.”

-The PRIDE Study launched on June 25, 2015 with Phase I – the “community listening” phase.
+The PRIDE Study launched on June 25, 2015 with Phase I – the “community listening” or pilot phase.
 We launched Phase II – the prospective longitudinal cohort study – in 2017.
 The community’s responses from Phase I helped us design Phase II.
-By getting involved now, you can continue to help shape the study going forward!
+But we continue to respond to community input, and by getting involved now, you can continue to help shape the study going forward!

 A longitudinal study is a research study that collects health information about people over time.
 In The PRIDE Study, our longitudinal study allows healthcare providers to understand how lesbian, gay, bisexual, transgender, queer (LGBTQ), and other sexual and gender minority (SGM) people’s health, lives, thoughts, and experiences change over time.
 With this information, we can better understand how sexual orientation and gender identity affects health, and how to support LGBTQ health and combat disease.